BoldingBruggeman/pyncview/WiX/readme.md

 by "../setup.py py2exe" into a single Windows Installer MSI file, which can directly be executed on all recent versions of Windows.

-For this purpose the open-source Windows Installer XML (WIX) toolset is used, http://wix.sourceforge.net.
-This is a freely distributed, stand-alone program (it does not require Visual Studio) that takes a XML-based description of an application setup and converts it into a single MSI file.
+For this purpose the open-source [Windows Installer XML (WiX) toolset](http://wixtoolset.org).
+This is a freely distributed, stand-alone program
+(it does not require Visual Studio) that takes a XML-based description of an application setup and converts it into a single MSI file.
 Some Python (buildmsi.py) is used as well to enumerate all files in the application